 - 1. From the Main Menu, highlight Disk Array Management and press Enter. - 2.
-Highlight the disk array you want and press Enter. - To set an alias for this disk array, highlight Alias and type an alias into the field. - Maximum of 31 characters.
+Highlight the disk array you want and press Enter. - 3.
+To set an alias for this disk array, highlight Alias and type an alias into the field.

+Maximum of 31 characters.
 Use letters, numbers, space between words and underscore.
-An alias is optional. - 4.
-Press Ctrl-A to save your settings.
+An alias is optional.